-To advise students of the procedures for the discussion, checking and appeal of examination results.
+To advise students of the procedures for the appeal of examination results.
+An appeal can only be submitted on the publication of official ratified examination results.

-2. Procedures for Discussion of Examination Results
+2. Procedures of appeal of examination results

-Each College shall arrange a specific date or dates, to fall, in so far as possible, within ten days of issue of examination results, on which students may discuss their examination results with all Schools.
+The University shall arrange a Consultation Day, to fall, in so far as possible, within ten days of issue of examination results, on which students may discuss their examination results with all Schools.
 (This arrangement to be in addition to any other arrangements which Schools may make.)

-Students are advised to be aware of the difference between a recheck and appeal application and that both processes are independent of one another.
+Students are advised to be aware of the difference between an appeal application (QA235) and a recheck application (QA091) and that both processes are independent of one another.
 There is no requirement for a student to apply for a formal recheck before making an exam appeal application or vice versa.